 1 Final Project (which also counts as the Final Exam) : 60 points

 300 total house points

 You must earn at least 120 points and submit the Final Project to earn a Quill and pass this class.

 Do I have to be a good writer?

 I will not grade your writing quality!
 Most students will turn in rough drafts, which means nitpicking grammar and style would be inappropriate.
 Final project grades hinge upon level of completion and invested effort.
-(Students attempting to write a full-length novel may carry their projects over to Spring Term, and will be given full credit for progress completed thus far.)

 Must I share my story and ideas?

 No!
 You are not required to share your final written work(s) with the class.
 Some assignments and activities ask that you share story ideas.
 However, you might feel either shy or distrusting, particularly if publishing is your goal.
 And that’s ok!
 You may instead email those assignments instead of posting them in the class forum.
 Just be sure to still participate in the class forum, even if it’s just to cheer on your classmates, so that you may earn the monthly participation extra credit points!

 You may also request an alternate assignment to replace sharing.
 We will discuss this together, and I will make my decisions on an individual basis.